 - A74.
 In some cases, an ISA (UK) (and therefore all of its requirements) may not be relevant in the circumstances.
-For example, if an entity does not have an internal audit function, nothing in ISA (UK) 610 (Revised June 2013)26 is relevant. - A75.
+For example, if an entity does not have an internal audit function, nothing in ISA (UK) 610 (Revised June 2013) is relevant. - A75.
 Within a relevant ISA (UK), there may be conditional requirements.
 Such a requirement is relevant when the circumstances envisioned in the requirement apply and the condition exists.
-In general, the conditionality of a requirement will either be explicit or implicit, for example: - The requirement to modify the auditor's opinion if there is a limitation of scope27 represents an explicit conditional requirement. - The requirement to communicate significant deficiencies in internal control identified during the audit to those charged with governance,28 which depends on the existence of such identified significant deficiencies; and the requirement to obtain sufficient appropriate audit evidence regarding the presentation and disclosure of segment information in accordance with the applicable financial
+In general, the conditionality of a requirement will either be explicit or implicit, for example: - The requirement to modify the auditor's opinion if there is a limitation of scope represents an explicit conditional requirement.

-26 ISA (UK) 610 (Revised June 2013), Using the Work of Internal Auditors, paragraph 2.
+&lt;sup>28 ISA (UK) 610 (Revised June 2013), Using the Work of Internal Auditors, paragraph 2.

-27 ISA (UK) 705 (Revised June 2016), Modifications to the Opinion in the Independent Auditor's Report, paragraph 13.
+&lt;sup>29 ISA (UK) 705 (Revised June 2016), Modifications to the Opinion in the Independent Auditor's Report, paragraph 13.